Kashmir: 5 Indian soldiers killed in gunfight with rebels | DW | 11.10.2021

 The shootings were the deadliest attack on military forces in the area in more than six months.

-According to a spokesman from the Indian army, troops were conducting a search operation near the southern Surankote area after reports of militant presence.
+According to an Indian army spokesman, troops were conducting a search operation near the southern Surankote area after reports of militant presence.

 Lieutenant Colonel Davinder Anand said the troops came under heavy fire.
 Four soldiers and an army officer were critically wounded.